hoangduytran/blender-manual/manual/addons/mesh/inset_straight_skeleton.rst

 one or more new polygons may form at that point, and insetting can continue inside those new polygons.

-You can either inset a single polygon or you can treat groups of polygons connected together as a single region, forming a complicated polygon (that may include holes) to be insetted as a unit.
+You can either inset a single polygon or you can treat groups of polygons connected together as a single region, forming a complicated polygon (that may include holes) to be inset as a unit.

 In addition to insetting, it is often useful to raise or lower the inset polygon (perpendicular to the inset plane), so a parameter to do that is included also.